-Helen Joanne Cox (née Leadbeater; 22 June 1974 – 16 June 2016) was a British politician who served as the Member of Parliament (MP) for Batley and Spen from her election in May 2015 until her murder in June 2016.
-She was a member of the Labour Party.
+Helen Joanne Cox (née Leadbeater; 22 June 1974 – 16 June 2016) was a British politician who was the Labour Member of Parliament (MP) for Batley and Spen from her election in May 2015 until her murder in June 2016.

 Share your love for Jo Cox